 Understanding The Attacker’s Perspective

 Think about the coping mechanisms you’ve acquired throughout time.
-Retaliation can develop into a default reaction, a sort of emotional defense system if you don’t have healthy strategies to handle unpleasant feelings or situations.
+Retaliation can develop into a default reaction, an emotional defense system if you don’t have healthy strategies to handle unpleasant feelings or situations.
 It appears as though you are using it to protect yourself from additional injury.

 Best approach to deal when getting personally attacked